o2r-project/erc-spec/docs/spec/man.md

 How is the user interface defined?

-## Mounting data
+## Using other data

-How is data mounted into the container and where?
+How is external data mounted into the container and where?

+## Validation

+How are UI bindings validated/checked?